Best Foundation for Dry Skin That Doesn’t Cake

 Finish: Polished glow | Coverage: Medium | Shades: 40+

-Why it stands out: Evening-worthy luminosity that actually lasts.
-It keeps its radiance without crossing into greasy—great for dry skin that wants more wear time.
+Why it stands out: A dressy, long-wearing radiance that still looks refined.
+It keeps its glow without turning greasy, which is ideal for dry skin that wants extra wear time.

 7) Charlotte Tilbury Beautiful Skin Foundation